Flexible Integration Options to Support Next Generation Low-Code Applications

 With these productivity improvements, you can now create a REST API for your domain model in literally seconds, as illustrated below.

-Most newer services are using REST instead of web services these days.
+Most new services are using REST instead of web services these days.
 Using REST requires a small shift in the design of your services.
 Web services are about calling and providing access to remote logic.
-In REST, you design a data model that can be used by external apps.
+In REST, you design a data model that external apps can use.
 Objects in your domain model are called resources.
 The operations on your resources are standardized:

 - Read or find one or more existing resources (GET)